 On the 2nd of July 2020, the Hong Kong Department of Health launched a pertussis vaccination programme for pregnant women at Maternal and Child Health Centres (MCHCs).
 The MCHCs administer pertussis vaccinations to women between the ages of 26 and 34 weeks of pregnancy to provide direct protection for their infants from pertussis7.

-Pregnant women would be given the reduced dose of the pertussis vaccine.
+Pregnant women would be given a reduced dose of the pertussis vaccine.
 As infants only receive pertussis vaccine as early as 2 months of age, the antibodies produced in the pregnant women from the vaccine can be passed to the foetus before birth.
 This can provide direct protection against pertussis in the first few months of life when the infant has not yet completed their own vaccination8.

 - Centers for Disease Control.
 (2020).
 ‘Diphtheria, Tetanus, and Whooping Cough Vaccination: What Everyone Should Know.’
 CDC.
 22 January 2020.
 Available at: <https://www.cdc.gov/vaccines/vpd/dtap-tdap-td/public/index.html> [Accessed 5 July 2021].